nikuamit/board-game/README.md

-# board-game
+# Board-Game

 Solution validator for a board game similar to Sudoko
 -----------------------------------------------------

 The task is to validate a given solution of the puzzle.
 This solution has been designed using object oriented principles in Python.

-Given a board of NxN where row and column will be filled by numbers between 1 and n.
+Given a board of NxN size, where row and column will be filled by numbers between 1 and n.
 Each number can appear once and only once in each row and each column.
 Using a 2D list this puzzle has been solved.